interaction-lab/PyLips/docs/source/tutorials/follow.rst

     cap = cv2.VideoCapture(0)

-From here, we will need to develop three functions for the core of our program: (1) getting the x,y,z location of the person's head in the real world, (2) drawing the detection boxes from mediapipe, and (3) what to do when we exit the program.
+From here, we will need to develop three functions for the core of our program: (1) getting the x,y,z location of the person's head in the real world, (2) break out of the perception loop and exit the program , and (3) drawing the detection boxes from mediapipe.

 Face Detection to X,Y,Z Coordinates